Two times Cancer survivor

 How I ended up on the road I'm on now!

-On April of 2009, I found a lump in my right breast and another one on my chest during a self-examination.
-After running a biopsy, I was diagnosed with stage 3B breast cancer, that had metastasized to a few of my lymph nodes.
+In August of 2008, I felt a lump in my right breast and another one on my chest.
+A week later I was diagnosed with stage 3B breast cancer, that had metastasized to a few of my lymph nodes.
 At the same time I started having thyroid problems.
 Ultrasound revealed a thyroid nodules, and biopsy showed cancerous cells.
 Shocking right?
-I couldn't believed it, 2 cancer diagnosis within 2 weeks.
+I couldn't believed it, 2 cancer diagnosis within 2 weeks plus diabetes.

 Follow up thyroid nodule biopsy a month later did not show any sign of a cancer.

-That thought me a lesson not to make any rational decisions out of fear, and trusted my gut instinct and saved my thyroid glands.
+That thought me a lesson not to make any rational decisions out of fear, trusting my gut instinct saved my thyroid glands.

-End of 2009 and 6 month of 2010 I went through mastectomy and reconstructive breast implant, followed by six months of chemotherapy and radiation.
+End of 2008 and 6 month of 2009 I went through mastectomy, chemotherapy and radiation followed with breast implant insertion.

-Chemotherapy put me into premature menopause with severe hormonal changes and side effects, like hot flashes that would come every 30 minutes, night sweats, trouble sleeping, weight gain, mood swings, body pain and other symptoms.
+Chemotherapy put me into premature menopause with severe hormonal changes and side effects, like hot flashes that would come every 30 minutes, night sweats, trouble sleeping, weight gain, mood swings, joint pain, stiffness and other symptoms.

-From chemotherapy I lost my hair and eyebrows, nails on my toes, and my fingernails turned black.
+I lost my hair all over my body, including eyebrows, my nails turned black, I got severe candida grow from chemotherapy.
 When I would look at my face in the mirror, I wouldn't believe that the person in the mirror was my own reflection.

 After my treatment I was put on tamoxifen, and I was on it for almost 6 years.